mexyzer/mallRats/README.md

 # Code/Design

 The code is written in C++ using SFML to render "graphics".
 That term is used loosely as this iteration of the project uses .png files as textures that are simply rendered in succession to simulate animation.

+# To Help

+Read the notes file to see what aspects of the code need work.